dell/csm-docs/content/docs/csidriver/installation/helm/powerflex.md

 3. Check `helm/csi-vxflexos/values.yaml` and confirm the driver image points to a new image.

 4. Collect information from the PowerFlex SDC by executing the `get_vxflexos_info.sh` script located in the scripts directory.
 This script shows the _VxFlex OS system ID_ and _MDM IP_ addresses.
-Make a note of the value for these parameters as they must be entered in the `config.yaml` file in the samples directory.
+Make a note of the values for these parameters as they must be entered in the `config.yaml` file in the `samples` directory.

-5. Prepare the samples/config.yaml for driver configuration.
+5. Prepare `samples/config.yaml` for driver configuration.
 The following table lists driver configuration parameters for multiple storage arrays.

     | Parameter | Description                                                  | Required | Default |
     | --------- | ------------------------------------------------------------ | -------- | ------- |